oasis6212/Meshbot_weather/README.md

 - 2day : Today and tomorrow's detailed forecast (Single message return)
 - rain : Rain chance every hour for the next 24 hours (Single message return)
 - temp : Predicted temperature every hour for the next 24 hours (Single message return)
+- wind : Hourly wind information for next 24 hours (Multi message return)

 Commands below are not listed in the help menu:
+- alert : Get full alert info for the last-issued alert.
 - alert-status : Runs a check on the alert system.
 Returns ok if good or error code if an issue is found
 - test : bot will return an acknowledgement of message received
-- advertise : When received, the bot will send out a message on the public channel introducing itself along with its menu command.
+- advertise : When received, the bot will message the public channel introducing itself along with its menu command.

 ## Requirements, Set these up first before installing the program